Is My Landlord Responsible For Damage to My Property?

 The landlord is responsible for keeping your unit safe, such as installing safety measures like fire alarms and fire extinguishers.

-The common areas should be safe too.
-Entryways, hallways, and elevators should be safe.
-One uncomplicated way to do this is to ensure lighting fixtures throughout all common areas are working properly and brightly.
+The common areas, including entryways, hallways, and elevators, should be safe.
+One uncomplicated way to do this is to ensure that lighting fixtures throughout all common areas are working correctly and brightly.

-If the tenant can’t see, then that may lead to the tenant slipping on the floor and getting a serious knee injury.
+If the tenant can't see, that may lead to the tenant slipping on the floor and getting a severe knee injury.

-In this case, it’s not the landlord who pays.
+In this case, it's not the lIt'sit'sord tenant's

 It's the tenant's renters insurance liability coverage that pays.